-Confirm that the EAP conducts a comprehensive mental health and substance abuse assessment for every participant.
+Confirm that the EAP conducts a comprehensive mental health and substance abuse assessment for every participant at the point of entry.
 Stigma is real, and employees often minimize their problems.
 A comprehensive clinical assessment that includes the administration of evidence-based screening tools will ensure that no underlying issues are missed.
 Then, based on the assessment, the EAP clinician can work collaboratively with the employee to develop the most clinically-appropriate care path – and provide guidance and steerage to the highest-quality and most cost-effective in-network treatment options.
 By ensuring employees always receive referrals to the ‘right’ providers and facilities, the EAP can have significant and measurable impact on health care costs.

 Fully integrate the EAP with the MHSA component of the employee medical plan.
 Unlike most other common EAP presenting concerns like relationship problems, stress and lower-grade depression that can often be resolved through short-term counseling, opioid abuse or addiction will likely require longer-term and highly-structured treatment plan, utilizing resources within the mental health and substance abuse (MHSA) component of medical plan.
 A variety of treatment options are available to battle opioid abuse, including detoxification, inpatient rehabilitation, outpatient behavioral health counseling and medication assisted treatment (MAT) – and, often times, the most effective solution is a combination of multiple treatment types.
 However, regardless of the recommended treatment plan, it’s important that the integration channel between the EAP and the medical management component (UM/CM) of the medical plan is sound.
 By ensuring a secure, warm hand-off from the EAP to medical management, the employee’s case continues to be managed appropriately – from start to finish.
 When addressing opioid addiction, the importance of ongoing case management at every stage of the treatment process cannot be overstated.